lastmjs/zwitterion/README.md

 A swap-in replacement for your current static file server.

-Supports JavaScript ES2015+, TypeScript, and AssemblyScript, with no changes to how you author your code.
+Supports JavaScript ES2015+, TypeScript, AssemblyScript, and WebAssembly, with no changes to how you author your code.

 Rust, C, C++, and anything that compiles to WebAssembly can be incorporated in the future.